-S-Search Initially, S-Search chooses from prior profile a loop vector I whose default schedule brings good performance improvement.
+S-Search The S-Search aims to explore the syntactic vector subspace.
+Initially, it chooses from prior profile a loop vector I whose default schedule brings good performance improvement.
 The syntactic matrix SM of the schedule which brings LV its best performance improvement is divided into submatrices, each of which contains several successive rows.
-The S-Search randomly picks one submatrix, modifies it with two basic operations (swapping values between two randomly chosen columns, and randomly assigning new values to a randomly selected column).
+The S-Search randomly picks one submatrix and modifies it with two basic operations.
+The first one is hoisting, which swap values between two randomly chosen columns (source and target) within the chosen submatrix.
+The other one is reordering, which randomly assigns new values to a randomly selected column in the chosen submatrix.
 Random decisions are made on how to divide the matrix, which submatrix or matrices to modify and other operation parameters, favouring simple decisions such as dividing the matrix evenly into 2 or 3 submatrices.
 These steps are repeated until a new matrix SM' is found.
-Details of this syntactic matrix generation algorithm can be found in [15].
+Details of this syntactic matrix generation algorithm can be found in Long (2004).

 SM' is then combined with I and the resulting schedule S' will be tested.
+This process is repeated for Sbudget times in each round of S-Search.

-Subsequently, the S-Search algorithm chooses different loop vectors for each statement in the original loop, and then constructs syntactic vectors for each separately.
+Subsequently, the S-Search algorithm chooses different loop vectors for each statement in the original loop, and then constructs syntactic vectors for each loop vector separately.

-Legality and Duplicity UTF provides a legality test[10] for all generated schedules.
+Legality and Duplicity UTF provides a legality test (Kelly and Pugh (1993)) for all generated schedules.
 The steering module stores all schedules generated during the search process in order to prevent duplicate visits.
-Matrices and vectors generated during the search processes are stored accordingly.
-They are used to check whether matrix and vector newly generated have been tried before.
+Matrices and vectors generated during the search process are stored accordingly.
+They are used to check whether the newly generated matrix and vector have been tried before.
 If so, they are simply abandoned.
-Furthermore, the steering module configures the search before it starts.
-It sets as constants range of tile size and unrolling factors to consider, and other default options.